GL_Discover Hub_Bonds_1920x1280_GrowthGreen_03

 7. Potential for capital gains

-While bonds are typically held for income, they can also provide capital gains if sold before maturity.
-If interest rates decline after a bond is purchased, its price may rise, allowing the investor to sell it for a profit.
+While bonds are typically held for income, they may also generate capital gains or losses if sold before maturity.
+If market interest rates decline after a bond is purchased, its price may rise, although any realised gain depends on sale price, costs, taxes and market liquidity.

 Risks of investing in bonds

-While bonds are generally considered safer than stocks, they are not without risk.
+While high-quality bonds are often viewed as less volatile than stocks, they are not risk-free.

 Interest rate risk